ArtusC/CambioDolar/README.md

 1) Clone/download the repository to a local folder;

-2) Via terminal, access the cloned repository;
+2) Via terminal, access the cloned repository folder;

+3) Run this command to build the image:
+  * ``` docker-compose build ```

-3) Run the command to load the DB:
+4) Run this command to load the DB:
   * ``` docker-compose up -d ```

-4) Run the command to start the API:
+5) Run this command to start the API:
   * ``` go run main.go ```
+  * **DETAIL**: if everything happens well, a file named `cambio_dolar.db` from SqLite apears in the cuurent folder.

-5) Access the link through the browser:
+6) Access this link through the browser  to see the result:
   * ``` localhost:8080/cotacao ```
+  * **DETAIL**: if the API return a log with `context deadline exceeded`, reload the browser page.

 ---